MuhtasimTanmoy/notebook/crypto/solana.md

     - Stack machines boast better code density than register machines
     - Stack machine is much simpler than register machines
     - Examples: WebAssembly, TelegramVM, EthereumVM
-    - Traditional stack machine codegens are `AST-based`
+    - Traditional stack machine code gens are `AST-based`
     - Missing aggressive optimizations
     - LLVM is missing some key infrastructures for stack machine codegen
     - Repurposing LLVM to emit stack code is intuitively challenging (but doable)
     - Public `WASM` backend is an attempt but its methodology is rudimentary and not canonical
     - LLVM is not traditionally good with code size optimization -- need a lot of tunings.

 - EVM ( Ethereum Virtual Machine )
     - Stack machine with 256-bit word length
-    - Deterministic: no heap, gc, multithreading, floating point, external variables, dynamic jumps
+    - Deterministic: no heap, GC, multithreading, floating point, external variables, dynamic jumps
     - Has blockchain-specific instructions
     - Executing each bytecode instruction costs “gas”